FoneBone94/Agent_R/README.md

   -Camera readjusted

-  -Added a health pack that will fall to the level ervery once in a while, restores 20% of your health when at 60% or below
+  -Added a health pack that will fall to the level every once in a while, restores 20% of your health when at 60% or below

   -fixed a bug with photon damage occuring twice per photon.